Scemist/Khanban/README.md

 5. Run `php artisan migrate` in project folder
 6. Run `php artisan serve` to run the server and access by `localhost`

+### To Develop

+1. Run `npm run watch` in a separated terminal, so you'll be able to edit assets in */resources* and the _Laravel Mix_ will compile to */public* folder in each modification

 ## Versões

 > Laravel Framework **8.77.1**